Why should I perform car maintenance?

 What types of vehicles does Motorplex service?

-If you have any questions outside of these Frequently Asked Questions, please feel free to call me, stop in, or drop me an email.
+If you have any questions outside of these Frequently Asked Questions, please feel free to call, fill out a contact form, or stop by our mechanic shop.
 I enjoy assisting you in any way I can.
 If you have any specific research you would like me to do for you, don’t hesitate to ask.
+We have two locations, one in Maple Valley, WA and one in Auburn, WA that can help with all your automotive needs.

 Thanks for being our customer,